-In 2012 I found what I was looking for at Koloni area, a vineyard just outside the village.
+In 2012 I found what I was looking for at Koloni area, a vineyard just outside the village of Kilani.
 From the very first moment that I laid my eyes on the vineyards there, I knew that there it would be my base.
 My very own winery.
 And that was exactly what happened.

-The Winery was completed in 2012.
-Heraclis Papachristou, a good friend of mine, is the architect of the building.
-The Winery is characterized by an unconventional design which I was enthusiastic about from the very first moment that the decision was made: to create a modern winery with state-of-the-art equipment.
+The Winery was completed in 2012 by architect Heraclis Papachristou, a good friend of mine.
+The building is characterized by an unconventional design which I was enthusiastic about from the very first moment that the decision was made: to create a modern winery with state-of-the-art equipment.
 The innovative and original design of Vlassides Winery was chosen to represent Cyprus at the European Union Prize for Contemporary Architecture – Mies van der Rohe Award 2015.